jschuetter/rpotter/README.md

 - Some sort of IR reflective wand (like the wands you get at Universal Studios)
 - Things you want to control

-Fan made and supported - not affiliated with Universal Studios.
-Be sure to watch this repo for more info!
-Feedback and help appreciated!
-I'll be posting with updates including how to make your own IR reflective wands.
+~~Home base for the project is at https://www.raspberrypotter.net/~~

-Home base for the project is at https://www.raspberrypotter.net/
+Project details can be found at https://makezine.com/projects/raspberry-pi-potter-wand (Project site has since been taken down)